Safeguarding Policy

 Child or young person: A person under the age of eighteen years.

-Code of Conduct: The Code of Conduct aims to identify and prevent behaviour that may be harmful to children and young people.
-The Code of Conduct outlines what is, and what is not acceptable behaviour or practice when working with or engaging with children and young people.
+Code of Conduct: The Code of Conduct aims to identify and prevent behaviour that may be harmful to children, young people and at-risk adults.
+The Code of Conduct outlines what is, and what is not acceptable behaviour or practice when working with or engaging with children, young people and at-risk adults.

 Commercial exploitation: Commercial exploitation refers to exploiting a child in work or other activities for the benefit of others and to the detriment of the child’s physical or mental health, education, moral or social-emotional development.
 It includes, but is not limited to, child labour.

-Emotional or psychological abuse: This describes persistent emotional or psychological maltreatment that impacts on a child’s emotional development.
-Emotionally or psychologically abusive acts can involve persistent verbal abuse, coercive or manipulative behaviour, restriction of movement, hostility towards a child, humiliation, belittling or scapegoating, conveying to a child that they are worthless, unloved, inadequate, or rejected, and non-physical ways of causing a child to frequently feel frightened or in danger.
+Emotional or psychological abuse: This describes persistent emotional or psychological maltreatment that impacts on a child’s or at-risk adult’s emotional development.
+Emotionally or psychologically abusive acts can involve persistent verbal abuse, coercive or manipulative behaviour, restriction of movement, hostility, humiliation, belittling or scapegoating, conveying to a child or at-risk adult that they are worthless, unloved, inadequate, or rejected, and non-physical ways of causing a child or at-risk adult to frequently feel frightened or in danger.

-Family violence: Family violence is defined as violence between members of a family or extended family or those fulfilling the role of family in a child or young person’s life.
+Family violence: Family violence is defined as violence between members of a family or extended family or those fulfilling the role of family in a child’s or at-risk adult’s life.
 Exposure to family violence places children and young people at increased risk of physical injury and harm and has a significant impact on their wellbeing and development.

 Harm to a child: Harm to a child is any detrimental effect of a significant nature on the child’s physical, psychological, or emotional wellbeing.
 Harm can be caused by: